 - In addition, you can access labs in other mediums, including metals, ceramics, graphic design, and photography.

-MFA program enables you to practice in design, design research or design management with the benefit of having developed your abilities beyond your undergraduate design degree.
-The MFA is the terminal degree in industrial design and is a necessary pre-requisite to teach in US universities.
+The MFA program enables you to practice in design, design research, or design management with the benefit of having developed your abilities beyond your undergraduate design degree.
+The MFA is the terminal degree in industrial design and is a necessary prerequisite to teach in US universities.

 Our ID faculty members combine research expertise with professional design practice.
 Their work ranges from the design of bicycles to sustainable and accessible consumer products and explores empathy, designing with users, and the emotional relationship to the products we use.
 You will work closely with these professors as you articulate your own questions and, through your design work, propose your own answers.
 You will also work with a variety of faculty from different disciplines across the University.